LS102-summer2023/project-mishikakansal/writing/outline.md

 2. Exploring the use of application of NLP in other specific cybersecurity areas

 #Ethical Implications and Recommendations

 1.Probability of bias
+2
-2.Data Privacy
+.Data Privacy

 # Conclusions

-1. Nlp is rapidly dveloping
+1. Nlp is rapidly developing

-2.More research can be done in field of cybersecurity 3.NLP has the potential to change the World of cybersecurity
+2.More research can be done in field of cybersecurity

+3.NLP has the potential to change the World of cybersecurity

 # References